FarmDrop/calculator/README.md

 Treat this exercise as you would a real-life business problem.
 You can ask for clarification of any domain name or rule.
 If the business requirement is not clear, assume you have access to a business owner to answer your questions.

-There is **no** requirement to complete this exercise, we are more looking at your thought process & how you appraoch the problem.
+There is **no** requirement to complete this exercise, we are more looking at your thought process & how you approach the problem.

 ## The problem